Phase-Space Engineering and Collective Dynamics in Memcomputing: DMM dynamics for 3-SAT

 It must be emphasized that there is a crucial difference between the {\it physical} parameters in Eqns.~(\ref{eqn:DMM1}),~(\ref{eqn:DMM2}), and~(\ref{eqn:DMM3}) and the {\it numerical} parameter $dt_0$.
 Although some $dt_0$ tuning is required to control numerical errors, only $\alpha$, $\beta$, $\gamma$, $\delta$, and $\zeta$ influence physical DMM properties such as the geometry of the phase space and the correlations between logical variables.
-For example, if a DMM was constructed in {\it hardware} \cite{zhang2025implementation, nguyen2023hardware, nguyen2024fully} that evolved according to Eqns.~(\ref{eqn:DMM1}) through~(\ref{eqn:DMM6}), $dt_0$ would not play any role at all.
-Therefore, since we are most interested in the {\it physical} properties of DMMs in this work, we will concentrate only on the {\it physical} DMM parameters for the remainder of this manuscript.
-An additional manuscript is planned for the near future which will address the impact of numerical parameters on DMMs' problem-solving efficiency.
+For example, if a DMM was constructed in {\it hardware}~\cite{zhang2025implementation, nguyen2023hardware, nguyen2024fully} that evolved according to Eqns.~(\ref{eqn:DMM1}) through~(\ref{eqn:DMM6}), $dt_0$ would not play any role at all, as there is no longer any notion of an ``integrated trajectory'' which approximates the true one.
+In all other ways, physical noise is expected to influence the dynamical behavior of a memcomputing machine built in hardware in the same ways as numerical noise~\cite{Nguyen2025}.
+A key example in which either numerical or physical noise could play the same role will be discussed in Sec.~\ref{anti-inst}.

+Since we are most interested in the {\it physical} properties of DMMs in this work, we will concentrate only on the {\it physical} DMM parameters for the remainder of this manuscript.

-\section{Numerical Results}
+\section{Numerical results}

 We are now ready to study in detail the relevance of the different physical hyper-parameters on the DMM's ability to solve instances.
-Equations~(\ref{eqn:DMM1}) through~(\ref{eqn:DMM6}) feature five parameters: $\alpha$, $\beta$, $\gamma$, $\delta$, and $\zeta$. $\alpha$ and $\beta$ influence the rate of change of the short- and long-term memories, respectively (with $\alpha < \beta$). $\gamma$ and $\delta$ are thresholding parameters that must both be less than $1/2$. $\zeta$ influences the degree of ``rigidity'' in the system, or more precisely, the long-term memories' relative influence on the system's rigidity (see Ref.~\cite{bearden2020efficient} for more discussion on the role of these quantities).
 In this study, we fix $\gamma$, $\delta$, and the relative value of $\alpha/\beta$.
 We then exclusively concentrate on the 2D parameter space $\{\beta, \zeta\}$, as these two parameters appear to influence the phase space dynamics most strongly.

 As a starting point, we have used a parallel tempering (PT) approach~\cite{earl2005parallel} to initialize the parameters, focusing on 3-SAT instances up to $N = 10^2$.
 We have found the following optimal parameters (in terms of time to solution) at that size: $\{\alpha/\beta, \beta, \gamma, \delta, \zeta\}_{opt} = \{0.45, 79, 0.36, 0.080, 0.063\}$.
 See the SM for more details on our initial parameter-tuning procedure.